New Covid-19 vaccine restrictions will be imposed in New York City in the next few days, as Omicron infections continue to spike across the state.

 Current COVID situation in New York State

-Outdoor activities like riding a bike, walking through a park, or just strolling around the city are safe as long as visitors avoid overcrowded areas and wear a mask when social distancing is not possible.
+Both indoor and outdoor activities are relatively safe as long as you avoid overcrowded areas and wear a mask when social distancing is not possible.

 New York’s Health Care System and Response Capacity

 When it comes to medical services in the United States people get what they pay for.
 Extensively documented research has shown that black and Latino communities are not only more likely than white people to be exposed to COVID-19, require hospitalization, but also die due to the medical facilities and inadequate equipment at the hospitals they have access to.